ricardoues/CarND-Path-Planning/README.md

 3. Change to the left lane
 4. Change to the right lane

-We can model the problem of what action to take as a finite state machine.
+We can model the problem of what action to take as a deterministic finite state machine.
+The states represent each   possible action and the

 ## How to compile the project